alexch/codelikethis/public/lessons/javascript/scope.md

 console.log(name);
 ```

-> If a variable name cannot be found in the *current* scope, then JavaScript looks in the *next outer scope*, and so on
+> If a variable name cannot be found in the *current* scope, then JavaScript looks in the *next outer scope*

 # Exercise: Guess the Variable 1